BeratS/canvas-to-bmp/README.md

 canvas, ctx, you can get the width and hight from canvas like: canvas.width or canvas.height

-and than you can call the method bellow:
+and than you can call the method optimized bellow:

 ****************************************
-convertCanvasToBmp(ctx, width, height);
+const result: number[]  = convertCanvasToBmp(ctx, width, height);
 ****************************************

-This return 1 and 0, 1 if the pixel is black and 0 if the pixel is white
+This return 1 (0) and 0 (255), 1 if the pixel is black and 0 if the pixel is white

 ```
 <br>